Pāṇini

 The historical facts of his life are unknown, except only what can be inferred from his works, and legends recorded long after.
-His most notable work, the Aṣṭādhyāyī, is conventionally taken to mark the start of Classical Sanskrit.
+His most notable work, the Ashtadhyayi (Aṣṭādhyāyī) (Devanagari: अष्टाध्यायी), is conventionally taken to mark the start of Classical Sanskrit.
 His work formally codified Classical Sanskrit as a refined and standardized language, making use of a technical metalanguage consisting of a syntax, morphology, and lexicon, organised according to a series of meta-rules.
 (Note: "The elegance and comprehensiveness of [the Aṣṭādhyāyī's] architecture have yet to be surpassed [...], and its ingenious methods of stratifying out use and mention, language and metalanguage, and theorem and metatheorem predate key discoveries in western philosophy by millennia.")

-Since the exposure of European scholars to his Aṣṭādhyāyī in the nineteenth century, Pāṇini has been considered the "first descriptive linguist", and even labelled as "the father of linguistics".
+Since the exposure of European scholars to his Ashtadhyayi in the nineteenth century, Pāṇini has been considered the "first descriptive linguist", and even labelled as "the father of linguistics".
 His approach to grammar influenced such foundational linguists as Ferdinand de Saussure and Leonard Bloomfield.